 take notes on references and PDFs

 format bibliographies and in-text citations in hundreds of citations styles

 share references and collaborate on projects with colleagues

-This guide only covers citation software supported by the library: Zotero, Mendeley, RefWorks, EndNote, and Papers.
+This guide covers citation software supported by the library: Zotero and Mendeley,.
 When deciding which one to use consider your research habits, word processing, and collaboration/sharing needs.
 These programs can work with each other and some people may need to use more than one throughout their academic career.

 Mendeley and Zotero are free software programs available for anyone to use.
 They both charge for additional storage space and Mendeley charges for private groups with more than 3 collaborators.

 Some citation programs handle specific reference types better than others.
 Mendeley was built to manage PDFs and does a much better job handling journal articles and digital book chapters than books or other reference types.
 Zotero can capture information from a lot of government websites, online newspapers (NYTimes etc), Amazon, and YouTube etc.